theogf/AugmentedGaussianProcesses.jl/README.md

 [![Build Status](https://travis-ci.org/theogf/AugmentedGaussianProcesses.jl.svg?branch=master)](https://travis-ci.org/theogf/AugmentedGaussianProcesses.jl)
 [![Coverage Status](https://coveralls.io/repos/github/theogf/AugmentedGaussianProcesses.jl/badge.svg?branch=master)](https://coveralls.io/github/theogf/AugmentedGaussianProcesses.jl?branch=master)

 AugmentedGaussianProcesses! (previously OMGP) is a Julia package in development for **Data Augmented Sparse Gaussian Processes**.
 It contains a collection of models for different **gaussian and non-gaussian likelihoods**, which are transformed via data augmentation into **conditionally conjugate likelihood** allowing for **extremely fast inference** via block coordinate updates.
+There are also more options to use more traditional **variational inference** via quadrature or Monte Carlo integration.

+### You can also use the package in Python via [PyJulia](https://github.com/JuliaPy/pyjulia)!

 # Packages models :